JeyRunner/can-sot-protocol/README.md

 ### Object Tree

-Clients offer an object tree, where each tree node represents a value that can be read or written from a master.
+Clients offer an object tree, where each tree node represents a value that can be __read or written from a master__.
 Tree nodes have a datatype (which can be at max 8 bytes long).
 Below you can see an example of a simple object tree: